 UMass Lowell Campus on Edge as Police Investigate

 Riverview Suites is home to many students, as UMass Lowell accommodates approximately 3,700 students on campus out of its total enrollment of 16,900 undergraduates and graduates.
-The search for the suspect has expanded beyond the immediate dorm area to include Pawtucket and Broadway streets, as confirmed by Lowell police.
+The search for the suspect expanded beyond the immediate dorm area to include Pawtucket and Broadway streets, as confirmed by Lowell police.

-Messages sent through the university’s emergency notification system have kept the campus community informed, advising all students and staff to remain indoors and stay alert.
+Messages sent through the university’s emergency notification system kept the campus community informed, advising all students and staff to remain indoors and stay alert.

 Related Article: 1 Killed, 1 Injured in University of New Mexico Dorm Shooting